zachatrocity/voyage-backend/README.md

 ## Overview

-Voyage is designed to simplify travel planning by automatically aggregating confirmation emails and itineraries from your inbox.
-It creates a consolidated view of your travel plans, making it easy to keep track of flights, accommodations, car rentals, and other travel arrangements.
+Voyage is designed to simplify travel planning by automatically aggregating confirmation emails and itineraries from your inbox and tagging them with `notmuch`.
+The goal is a consolidated view of your travel plans, making it easy to keep track of flights, accommodations, car rentals, and other travel arrangements.

 ## Features

-- **Email Integration**: Automatically scans and processes travel-related emails
+- **Email Integration**: Automatically scans and processes travel-related emails (WIP)
-- **Trip Organization**: Groups related travel items into coherent trips
+- **Trip Organization**: Groups related travel items into coherent trips (WIP)
 - **Self-Hosted**: Full control over your data with Docker-based deployment

 ## Architecture